Step by Step: Connect to WordPress Using C#

 In this post, we will see how to connect to a WordPress website using C# and make publications using the WordPressPCL library in three easy steps.

-WordPress is a great CMS that allows developers and people who don’t need a lot of software development skills to create websites with awesome functionalities.
-Therefore, is one of the most popular tools used actually to build websites.
+WordPress is a great CMS that allows developers and people who don't need a lot of software development skills to create websites with awesome functionalities.
+Therefore, it is one of the most popular tools used today to build websites.

-This CMS is very flexible to create custom functionalities, although is very possible that exists like a plugin that can be installed on the site.
+This CMS is very flexible for creating custom functionalities, although it is very possible that a plugin already exists that can be installed on the site.
 WordPress has a big community of developers with a lot of experience with the platform where you can find solutions for almost all the issues you can have.

-The thing with WordPress is that was built in PHP, so if you don’t know the language you can lose time in the process to learn and then implement what you want to do.
+The thing with WordPress is that it was built in PHP, so if you don't know the language you can lose time in the process of learning and then implementing what you want to do.

-Next, We will see how to configure a visual studio project with c# to connect to a website with WordPress, which is a good solution for .Net developers who don’t have good knowledge of PHP.
+Next, we will see how to configure a Visual Studio project with C# to connect to a WordPress website, which is a good solution for .NET developers who don't have strong knowledge of PHP.

-1. Configure WordPress API in your website (Required for Versions Below to 4.7)
+1. Configure WordPress API in Your Website (Required for Versions Below 4.7)

-Note: The plugin WP REST API that enables the Rest API was merged to WordPress since version 4.7, so if you have an equal or greater version, just jump to step 2.
+Note: The plugin WP REST API that enables the REST API was merged into WordPress since version 4.7, so if you have an equal or greater version, just jump to step 2.

-Then to complete de JWT configuration is necessary to add some modifications to the .htaaccess file:
+Then to complete the JWT configuration it is necessary to add some modifications to the .htaccess file:

 - First, enable HTTP Authorization Header by adding the following: